basho/riak_kv/docs/NextGenAAE.md

 - riak_kv.tictacaae_maxresults "256"

 The Merkle tree used has 4096 * 1024 leaves.
-When a large discrepancy is discovered, only part of the discrepancy will be resolved each exchange - active anti-entropy is intended to be a background process for repairing long-term loss of data, hinted handoff and read-repair are the short-term and immmediate answers to entropy.
+When a large discrepancy is discovered, only part of the discrepancy will be resolved each exchange - active anti-entropy is intended to be a background process for repairing long-term loss of data, hinted handoff and read-repair are the short-term and immediate answers to entropy.
 How much of the tree is repaired each pass is defined by the `tictacaae_maxresults`, if more divergences are found at the root, only `tictacaae_maxresults` branches will be checked to find differences in leaves.
 If more than `tictacaae_maxresults` divergences are discovered in the leaves, only `tictacaae_maxresults` leaves will be queried for the key and clock comparison.

 With the default settings, on a cluster with divergences spread across all partitions, more than 1M differences can still be repaired per day.

 Increasing the `tictacaae_maxresults` will in some cases increase the speed of repair, however it may lead to work backlogs that could overall still decrease the speed of repair.
 If there are significant numbers of warnings about queries not being run due to query backlogs and exchanges being skipped, then reducing the `tictacaae_maxresults` could improve overall performance.

-This parameter cna be changed per-node at run-time using riak attach.
+This parameter can be changed per-node at run-time using riak attach.

 - riak_kv.tictacaae_primaryonly [on, off]

 If a node fails, the fallback vnodes will be elected.
 By default tictacaae_primaryonly is set on, and so these fallback vnodes will not participate in AAE.
 Fallback vnodes will be populated by read-repair and fresh puts, but not by anti-entropy exchanges.

-## Logging and Monitoring of NextGenAAE (Tictac AAE)
+## Logging and Monitoring of NextGenAAE (Tictac AAE) - Exchanges

-Monitoring of NextGenAAE like NextGenREPL, is primarily achieved through anlaysis of logs rather than by the output of statistics.
+Monitoring of NextGenAAE like NextGenREPL, is primarily achieved through analysis of logs rather than by the output of statistics.
 Key log entries to examine when monitoring AAE are:

 - riak_kv_vnode warning "Skipping a tick due to non_zero skip_count=~w"